HawtStrokes/HawtLib/README.md

 4. **HawtParsing** – file parsing library (currenly only supports INI)
 5. **HawtCrypto** – cryptograhic library

+A demo usage of each library can be seen in [HawtStrokes/HawtLibDemo](https://github.com/HawtStrokes/HawtLib/tree/main/HawtLibDemo).

 ## **Documentations**
 Currently, there are no documentations.
-However, the repository [hawtstrokes.github.io](https://github.com/HawtStrokes/HawtStrokes.github.io) will be the website to be used.
+However, the repository [HawtStrokes/HawtStrokes.github.io](https://github.com/HawtStrokes/HawtStrokes.github.io) and the wiki for this repository will hold the documentation.

-An exact copy of the contents of the hawtlib directory of that repo can be found in HawtLib/Docs/
+The entire documentation can also be found in [HawtLib/Docs/](https://github.com/HawtStrokes/HawtLib/tree/main/HawtLib/Docs).